-1. Check Normal Daytime Operation: Apply power to the system (pull the plunger of the interlock switch or switches outward to the service position).
-Ensure that the manual intensity override switch or switches are set to AUTO and verify that the daytime responses at each power converter in the system are the same as those shown in Table 3-2 for Daytime operation.
+- 1. Check Normal Daytime Operation: Apply power to the system (pull the plunger of the interlock switch or switches outward to the service position).
+Ensure that the manual intensity override switch or switches are set to AUTO and verify that the daytime responses at each power converter in the system are the same as those shown in Table 3-2 for Daytime operation. - Note that the white light is flashing at the daytime high-intensity.

-- Note that the red strobe is not flashing. - 2.
-Check Normal Nighttime Operation: Place an opaque (blocks all light) cover over the photocell and verify that the red night responses at each power converter in the system are the same as those shown in Table 3-2 for Nighttime operation.
+2. Check Normal Nighttime Operation: Place an opaque (blocks all light) cover over the photocell and verify that the red night responses at each power converter in the system are the same as those shown in Table 3-2 for Nighttime operation.